 (Approved by the University Senate March 1, 2007 and amended on May 15, 2018 and on October 12, 2023.)

-In other cases, a request for tenure clock stoppage normally will require advance approval by the Dean and the Office of the Provost.
+In other cases, a request for tenure clock stoppage normally will require advance approval by the dean and the Office of the Provost.
 Requests should be made as early as possible, and when feasible, approvals should be in place no later than the onset of the semester preceding the period of tenure clock stoppage.

 Note: The granting of tenure clock stoppage does not influence granting of tenure in the future.